 The course will begin with sensory exercises aimed at fully experiencing stimuli and finding the words to describe them.
 From there, we will discuss “taste memory” and memoir; image and the danger of accumulating adjectives; professional food writing for magazines, blogs, and catalogs; and the possibilities and pitfalls of food in fiction.
 This is a trans-genre course.
 A small reading packet will accompany the course, to be read prior to our seminar.
 We see this as a lot of writing and some discussion of submitting and publishing.
 Fun, creative time.

 What does it mean to be a writer in the community?
 How can we use our skills and talents to engage more deeply in the places we live and work, and for the causes that matter to us?
-In this seminar, TC and Arielle will discuss opportunities for writers to volunteer our time and energy: teaching in non-traditional settings; offering writing services to friends, non-profits and political causes; and other ways to make a difference.
+In this seminar, TC will discuss opportunities for writers to volunteer our time and energy: teaching in non-traditional settings; offering writing services to friends, non-profits and political causes; and other ways to make a difference.
 This kind of work allows you to participate in the gift economy, barter and exchange your skills for something you need, or parlay unpaid work into paid work, but beyond all that, it’s a wonderful thing for a writer to be useful in the larger world.
 We’ll discuss various meaningful ways to give away our skills, and have some time for each of you to brainstorm opportunities in which you could make a difference yourselves.